-The Department of Public Safety provides the daily crime log of incidents reported to Temple Police to The Temple News (the student newspaper); to Strategic Marketing and Communications; to residential life staff for distribution to all on-campus student housing facilities; and to various administrative offices around campus.
 The Temple community also has access to the daily crime log at the Public Safety website (safety.temple.edu) and the most recent 60-day period of reported incidents is available for public inspection at Temple Police Headquarters.
 Portions of the log older than 60 days are available within two business days of a request for public inspection.